Harald Cramér: Later years

-Cramér remained an active contributor to his professional career for an additional 20 years.
+Cramér remained an active contributor to his profession for an additional 20 years.
 Following his retirement in 1961, he became extremely active in research, which had been slowed due to his Chancellorship.
-During the years from 1961 to 1983, Cramér traveled throughout the United States and Europe to continue his research, making significant stops at Berkeley, Princeton, and at the Research Triangle Institute of North Carolina.
+From 1961 to 1983, Cramér traveled throughout the United States and Europe to continue his research, making significant stops at the University of California-Berkeley, Princeton University, and the Research Triangle Institute in North Carolina.

 Cramér received an Honorary Doctorate from Heriot-Watt University in 1972.

 His academic career spanned over seven decades, from 1913 to 1982.